-III.
+II.
 Curriculum & Other Resources

 This section provides an overview of some of the available tree-related curriculum resources for easy integration into state and federal standards.
+It also gives an overview of some funding opportunities and mapping tools that may be useful in developing your program.